Creating and Running a Slim Project in ServBay

 - Visit

-to add a user to PostgreSQL'susers
+https://servbay-slim-test.local/pgsql-add-userto add a user to PostgreSQL'suserstable. - Visit

 Memcached Example

-extension.
-You just need to install a PHP client library—here, we'll use memcached/memcached
+ServBay bundles the Memcached package and PHP ext-memcached extension.
+You just need to install a PHP client library—here, we'll use memcached/memcached.

 Install Memcached Client Library: In your project root: